Seneca-ICTOER/OPS705/docs/Labs/lab1.md

 1. **Virtual machine size:** Standard_B1s
 1. Click on the *Advanced Settings* tab.
 1. Under **IP address**, select *Public*.
-1. Click back to *Basic Settings.
+1. Click back to *Basic Settings*.
 1. Leave all other options as they are.
 1. Click **Create**!